viamrobotics/docs/docs/services/data/capture/_index.md

 If [cloud sync](/services/data/cloud-sync/) is enabled, the data management service deletes captured data once it has successfully synced to the cloud.

-The data management service will also automatically delete local data in the event your machine's local storage fills up.
+With the RDK, the data management service will also automatically delete local data in the event your machine's local storage fills up.
 Local data is automatically deleted when _all_ of the following conditions are met:

 - Data capture is enabled on the data manager service